-Benedict wore his mask for four more games after that — or three and a third.
+Benedict stuck with the mask for four more games after that — or three-and-a-third.
 It’s often written that he discarded the mask after a game or two, but as Eric Zweig has written, that’s not so — what happened was that, five games after he returned, Benedict discarded hockey.
 Injured again in a game against Ottawa — someone fell on him, or cracked him on the mask, or both — he gave way again to Flat Walsh, who played the Maroons’ final four regular-season games as well as the team’s first-round playoff series, which was lost in four games to Boston.

 Benedict didn’t, right away, say he was finished — with this “hoodoo season” behind him, he vowed, he’d be back.
 But come the fall, the Maroons decided that at the age of 38, he didn’t figure in their plans.
 There was regret in Montreal but maybe not overwhelming surprise.
 “Benny’s downfall,” explained The Canadian Press in November, “came towards the end of last season when he was hit in the face by a puck during a game here.
 His nose was badly smashed keeping him out of the game for several weeks.
 When he returned still with a protecting device on his face he found that he had lost some of his old ability to stop the tricky ones.”